 You can choose to pay your 3%, either before tax (salary sacrifice) or after tax.
 This choice is yours and this extra contribution is exclusive to the Water Corporation Superannuation Plan and for employees of the Water Corporation.

-The Government has announced the rate will remain at 9.5% until 30 June 2018 and then increase by 0.5 percentage points each year until it reaches 12%.
-Water Corporation has committed to continue to the extra 2% top up at least until the end of the next Enterprise Agreement.
+Water Corporation has committed to continue to the extra 2% top up at least until the end of the current Enterprise Agreement.

 If you are an existing member of the WCSP and wish to contribute 3% from your pay, complete the relevant section of the Change in Details Form.